senalbulumulle/senalui/README.md

-## List of variants
+## Benefits?

-In this section, we are going to be talking about the list of variants for senalUI
+- You can use many other languages (listed here) that can be used for wrapping senalUI

+- C
+- CPP
+- Go
+- Python

+- You can also use other libraries and frameworks as variants for senalUI (listed here)

 - CSS
+- SDL